Muhammed-Mndour/Todo-List_Fastapi/README.md

 1. Input validation (e.g., title cannot be empty)
 2. Proper error handling (404 for missing resources)
 3. Sorting options for GET /tasks/ endpoint
-4. Pagination for task lists
-5. Database constraints (e.g., unique category names)
+4. Database constraints (e.g., unique category names)

 ### Tips for Implementation
-1. Use SQLAlchemy ORM for database interactions
+1. Use SQL model for database interactions
 2. Implement proper Pydantic models for request/response validation
 3. Consider using Alembic for database migrations
 4. Add created_at/updated_at timestamps for better tracking